tsunami416604/azure-docs.hu-hu/includes/howto-get-connectioninfo-mongolab.md

-當您佈建 MongoLab 資料庫時，MongoLab 會以 MongoDB 標準連接字串格式，將連線 URI 傳送至 Azure。 此值會透過您選擇的 MongoDB 驅動程式，初始化 MongoDB 連線。 如需連接字串的詳細資訊，請參閱 [連線](http://www.mongodb.org/display/DOCS/Connections) mongodb.org。
+When you provision a MongoLab database, MongoLab transmits a connection URI to Azure in MongoDB's standard connection string format.
+This value is used to initiate a MongoDB connection through your choice of MongoDB driver.
+For more information about connection strings, see [Connections](http://www.mongodb.org/display/DOCS/Connections) at mongodb.org.

-**此 URI 包含您的資料庫使用者名稱和密碼。  這是機密資訊，請勿洩露。**
+**This URI contains your database user name and password.
+Treat it as sensitive information and do not share it.**

-在 Azure 入口網站中，您可以利用下列步驟來擷取此 URI：
+You can retrieve this URI in the Azure Portal using the following steps:

-1. 選取 **附加元件**。
+1. Select **Add-ons**.
 ![AddonsButton][button-addons]
-1. 在附加元件清單中，找出您的 MongoLab 服務。
+1. Locate your MongoLab service in your add-on list.
 ![MongolabEntry][entry-mongolabaddon]
-1. 按一下附加元件的名稱，前往附加元件頁面。
+1. Cick the name of your add-on to reach the add-on page.
-1. 按一下 [ **連線資訊**。
+1. Click **Connection Info**.
 ![ConnectionInfoButton][button-connectioninfo]
-MongoLab URI 隨即出現：
+Your MongoLab URI displays:
 ![ConnectionInfoScreen][screen-connectioninfo]
-1.  按一下 MONGOLAB_URI 值右側的剪貼簿按鈕，將整個值複製到剪貼簿。
+1. Click the clipboard button to the right of the MONGOLAB_URI value to copy the full value to the clipboard.

 [entry-mongolabaddon]: ./media/howto-get-connectioninfo-mongolab/entry-mongolabaddon.png
 [button-connectioninfo]: ./media/howto-get-connectioninfo-mongolab/button-connectioninfo.png
 [screen-connectioninfo]: ./media/howto-get-connectioninfo-mongolab/dialog-mongolab_connectioninfo.png
 [button-addons]: ./media/howto-get-connectioninfo-mongolab/button-addons.png